billsix/cprogrammingbook/doc/03-ControlFlow.rst

 Example 3.4

-There isn't any difference betweeen the two, except that in this case the for loop is more convenient and maintainable than the while statement.
+There isn't any difference between the two, except that in this case the for loop is more convenient and maintainable than the while statement.
 You should always use the for when it's appropriate; when a loop is being controlled by some sort of counter.
 The while is more at home when an indeterminate number of cycles of the loop are part of the problem.
-As always, it needs a degree of judgement on behalf of the author of the program; an understanding of form, style, elegance and the poetry of a well written program.
+As always, it needs a degree of judgment on behalf of the author of the program; an understanding of form, style, elegance and the poetry of a well written program.
 There is no evidence that the software business suffers from a surfeit of those